Robust adaptive Lasso in high-dimensional logistic regression: Acknowledgments

 This research is supported by the Spanish Grants PGC2018-095 194-B-100 and FPU 19/01824.
-Research of AG is also partially supported by an INSPIRE Faculty Research Grant from Department of Science and Technology, Government of India, India.
+Research of AG is also partially supported by an INSPIRE Faculty Research Grant from DST and a research grant no. SRG/2020/000072 from SERB, Government of India, India We are very grateful to the referees and associate editor for their helpful comments and suggestions